 - Starting_Position (optional): If you want to specify the starting point (starting index position), then Please specify the value here.
-If you omit this parameter, the function considers Zero as a starting position.
+If you omit this parameter, the Python string find function considers Zero as a starting position.

 - Ending_Position (optional): If you want to specify the endpoint (Ending index position), then Please specify the value here.
 If you Omit this parameter, the find Function considers the highest number.

 How to find a substring in a string in Python?

 The following set of examples helps you understand the find string.

 In the first statement, Str2 discovers all occurrences of a substring ‘abc’ inside the Str1 using the find Method and prints the output.

 If the function does not discover the specified substring inside the Str1, it returns -1.
 We used Str4 to explain this.

 The Python string find function allows us to use the Starting index position of the substring.
 We can increase performance by specifying the starting index position as 12 in Str5.